WUSTL-Biol4220/home/course_project.md

 Don't forget, each student must **add two or more custom features** to his/her pipeline.
 Where those steps will fit into the above schematic will depend on exactly what the features are.

+All output is stored into the optional directory targetted by `JOB_DIR`.
+If no argument is provided for `JOB_DIR`, then the script outputs results into the directory `tmp`.
+The script creates the directory if it does not exist.

 ---